What is a pulmonary embolism (PE)?

 - Damage to other organs in your body from not getting enough oxygen

-If a clot is large, or if there are many clots, pulmonary embolism can cause death.
+PE can be life-threatening, especially if a clot is large, or if there are many clots.

 NIH: National Heart, Lung, and Blood Institute

 - Patient's Guide to Recovery After Deep Vein Thrombosis or Pulmonary Embolism (American Heart Association)

 Statistics and Research

 - Data and Statistics of DVT/PE (Centers for Disease Control and Prevention)

 - ClinicalTrials.gov: Pulmonary Embolism (National Institutes of Health)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Article: Deep Vein Thrombosis Prophylaxis in the Neurosurgical Patient.

 - Article: The role of percutaneous vacuum-assisted thrombectomy for intracardiac and intravascular...